-The project participants are Anaconda Ambiental Empreendimentos Ltda. of Brazil and Araúna Investimentos e Participações Ltda of Brazil.
+The project participants are Anaconda Ambiental Empreendimentos Ltda. of Brazil and Araúna Investimentos e Participações Ltda of Brazil and Brasmetano Indústria e Comércio Ltda. of Brazil.
 The host Party is Brazil.
 No Annex I Party has yet been identified.
-Brazil meets all relevant participation requirements.
-Annex I of the PDD of April 2005 also listed Herjack Engenharia e Serviços Ltda.
-However, it was clarified that this entity is not a project participant and the final PDD does no longer list this entity as project participant.
+Brazil meets all relevant participation requirements and has provided written approval of voluntary participation in the project/9/.